hieptl/netflix-clone/README.md

   });
 }
 ```
-> 21th NOTE:
+> 21st NOTE:
 >
 > - if email and password are valid.
-Firebase would return user's information and vice versa.
+Firebase would return the user's information and vice versa.
 >
-> - You can do anything you want with that value, for example, store the information in localStorage for using later or something like that.
+> - You can do anything you want with that value, for example, store the information in localStorage for use later or something like that.
 >
-> - In this case, we are trying to show the user's information on console log.
+> - In this case, we are trying to show the user's information on the console log.
 >
 > - If you run the code, your result should be like this.
 >